StephenMontenid/EEE100_PROJECT/README.md

 The developers enable the main functions of the stopwatch to be executed by pressing certain keys.

-See the attached video link above for the demonstration of Hotkeys.
+See the attached video above for the demonstration of Hotkeys.

 # Virtual mouse :computer_mouse: #
 ![photo_2022-06-01_17-01-10](https://user-images.githubusercontent.com/105409879/171552642-46393ceb-a4f8-4593-9306-96923d7ab009.jpg)